ktwilson86/sopel-wunderground/README.md

 Requires Weather Underground API key available here: https://www.wunderground.com/weather/api/

 ## Weather Underground API has been discontinued, this project will not receive updates and is now unusable.
-Please find an alternative weather provider such as the built-in Yahoo weather module for sopel.
+If you'd like an alternative you can try [sopel-darksky](https://github.com/ktwilson86/sopel-darksky)

 SETUP